danielbi-ETHZ/THM-Econ/README.md

 The root directory has a number of functions that contain the main analytical reservoir and economic relationships and commonly-used, global variables.
-These should be imported with
+These should be imported with:

 ```
 import economic_functions as EF